Santi-7/render_engine/README.md

 Ray_Tracer
 =============
-A simple ray tracer using Phong's BRDF and no extra libraries.
+A simple ray tracer and photon mapper that uses Phong's BRDF together with reflectant and refracting materials render 3D scenes using pure C++ with no extra libraries.

 Characteristics
 ------------